Extracting Exact Lie Derivatives Without Backpropagation: A Dual Compiler for Neural Control Barrier Functions: Higher-Order Lie Derivatives

 where $\eps_{12}\triangleq\eps_1\eps_2$.
 For $z=a+b\eps_1+c\eps_2+d\eps_{12}\in\BBD_2$, the extraction operators $\Real,\Dual_1,\Dual_2,\Dual_{12}\colon\BBD_2\to\BBR$ are defined by $\Real(z)\triangleq a$, $\Dual_1(z)\triangleq b$, $\Dual_2(z)\triangleq c$, and $\Dual_{12}(z)\triangleq d$.

-The following result establishes the mechanism for exact second-order differentiation, proving that the hyper-dual extension of a function simultaneously extracts its first and second derivatives without truncation error.
+The mechanism for exact second-order differentiation parallels Definition~\ref{def:dual_ext}: the hyper-dual extension is defined so that the $\eps_1$ and $\eps_2$ components carry first derivatives and the $\eps_{12}$ component carries the second-order term, and this definition is consistent with the arithmetic of $\BBD_2$ in the same sense as Proposition~\ref{thm:exact_diff}.
 The proof is provided in Appendix~\ref{app:thm_hyper_exact_diff}.